Vijay24-hub/Olympics-Analysis-with-Python/README.md

 <h1 align='center'> Olympics-Analysis-with-Python </h1>
 <h3 align='center'> 120 years of olympic history: Athletes and result -A Exploratory Analysis of Python </h3>
-<h4 align='center'> The Olympics Exploratory Data Analysis with Python libraries and their associated functions for creating interesting visualizations and analyzing vast data</h4>
+<h4 align='center'> The Olympics Exploratory Data Analysis with Python libraries and their associated functions for creating interesting visualizations and analyzing vast data.
+Implementation of data analysis techniques for data cleaning, data manipulation and data visualisation using Python</h4>

 <br>
 <br>